mossbanay/Psychology-3-4/Glossary.md

 ### Amnesia

-A term used to refers to the partial or complete loss of memory that is either temporary or permamnent.
+A term used to refers to the partial or complete loss of memory that is either temporary or permanent.
 There are two forms of amnesia: anterograde amnesia and retrograde amnesia.

 ### Amygdala

 TODO

-### Anterograde amensia
+### Anterograde amnesia
-##### See also amensia
+##### See also amnesia

-Anterograde amensia is a particular amensia in which memories after damage has occured to the brain cannot be recalled, that is to say there is a disruption in establishment or encoding of new memories.
-Henry Molaison is a famous example of a patient with anterograde amensia.
+Anterograde amnesia is a particular amnesia in which memories after damage has occurred to the brain cannot be recalled, that is to say there is a disruption in establishment or encoding of new memories.
+Henry Molaison is a famous example of a patient with anterograde amnesia.

 ### Anosognosia